tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/01_swiftUI_essentials.md

 Step 4:

 Drag the JPG files from the project files: Resources folder into your project's asset catalog.
 Xcode creates a new image set for each image.

+Step 5:

+Add an `imageName` property to read the name of the image from the data, and a computed image property that loads an image from the asset catalog.